In this installment of the California Fool’s Gold, we visit Yucca Corridor.

 By the 1940s, Hollywood was the center of film, radio and television production.
 In the 1950s, however, faced with rising property values and rents, the entire area experienced a mass exodus with most television and film production facitilies moving away.

-For a time, bouyed by the 1954 construction of the nearby Capitol building, Hollywood retained some sense of glamor and was still known as a hub of the music industry.
+For a time, buoyed by the 1954 construction of the nearby Capitol building, Hollywood retained some sense of glamor and was still known as a hub of the music industry.
 The Villa Capri at 6735 Yucca was a favorite Rat Pack hangout.
-However, despite its continuing glamourous reputation, Hollywood began a long decline from which it wouldn’t even begin to emerge for another forty years.
+However, despite its continuing glamorous reputation, Hollywood began a long decline from which it wouldn’t even begin to emerge for another forty years.

 The oldest restaurant in Hollywood, Musso & Frank’s, opened in 1919.
 Suspecting it’s a tourist trap, Musso & Frank’s and a Chinese place on Highland are about the only Yucca Corridor restaurants I haven’t eaten at in the name of research.
 Only the Village Pizza and the Lotería Grill exceed mediocrity, which they both do by a healthy margin.
 Anyway, back in the 60s, the efforts to attract tourists largely failed and the void left by the departure of the entertainment industry was filled by hippies.
 The many head shops in Yucca Corridor have proven one of the neighborhood’s most enduring business successes.